the-kakfa-dude/abides/README.md

 ### What

-This repository contains starter projects for Java 8 and Python 3.
+This repository contains starter projects for Java 8, Python 3, and Typescript 3 running on Node 12.

 The first "example" project is _extremely_ minimal, to the point where no comments are required.
 That project is then extended to include other